shivshankar-sinha/shivshankar-sinha.github.io/experience.md

 <ul style="margin-top: 15px; line-height: 1.9;">

 <li>
-Serve as a <b>Teaching Assistant<b> for core and advanced courses including Electric Vehicle Technology, Smart Renewable Energy Systems, and Advanced Transportation Electrification Technology.
+Serve as a <b>Teaching Assistant</b> for core and advanced courses including Electric Vehicle Technology, Smart Renewable Energy Systems, and Advanced Transportation Electrification Technology.
 </li>

 <li>
-Act as a <b>Projrct Assistant<b> for mentoring and guiding the undergraduate students in their research projects.
+Act as a <b>Projrct Assistant</b> for mentoring and guiding the undergraduate students in their research projects.
 </li>

 <li>